cryptoshrimpi/monerod-js/README.md

 Monerod-js is a NodeJS RPC Client for Monero Daemon.

 It is written in Typescript and transpiled to Javascript.
-I recommend you to use Typescript as I typed all the return values to make life easier.
+Developing with the Typescript version comes with the benefit that all the return values are typed.

 The official Monero Daemon RPC documentation can be found [here](https://getmonero.org/knowledge-base/developer-guides/daemon-rpc).